-With respect to our patent portfolio, we have one issued patent, and we have filed patent applications directed to fusion proteins that include the Fully Human Albumin Binding domain (FHAB).
+With respect to our patent portfolio, we have two issued patents (U.S. and Japan), and we have filed patent applications directed to numerous fusion proteins that include the Fully Human Albumin Binding domain (F_HAB).
 If granted, the resulting patents would expire on dates ranging from 2038 to 2041, subject to patent term extensions under certain circumstances.
 The patent application filings include: